cloudcoil/cloudcoil/README.md

 from cloudcoil.kinds.core import v1 as core_v1

-# Uses the default clientset based on KUBECONFIG
+# Uses the default config based on KUBECONFIG
 # Feels just as natural as kubectl
 # But comes with full pydantic validation
 kubernetes_service = core_v1.Service.get("kubernetes")

-# You can create temporary clientset contexts
+# You can create temporary config contexts
 # This is similar to doing kubens kube-system
-with ClientSet(namespace="kube-system"):
+with Config(namespace="kube-system"):
     # This searches for deployments in the kube-system namespace
     core_dns_deployment = apps_v1.Deployment.get("core-dns")
     # Also comes with async client out of the box!